-Required Courses for Psychology Major:
+Required Courses for all Psychology Majors:

 Psychology 111: Introductory Psychology

 Prerequisite to all upper-division psychology courses.
 Survey of the major content areas of psychology, introducing the basic vocabulary, concepts, principles, and theories of the discipline.
 Specific topics include history and methods of psychology; biological bases of behavior; sensation and perception; learning and memory; cognition, language, and intelligence; motivation and emotion; lifespan development; personality; psychological disorders; psychological treatment/psychotherapy; and social psychology.
 Students must register for PSYC 111L (lab) during the same semester as PSYC111.
 The PSYC 111 labs operate independently from the lecture series and are an opportunity to give students direct experience with psychological concepts and research techniques that might not be covered as in depth during lecture.
 Multiple sections offered every semester.